 Another type of developer contribution is the Community Infrastructure Levy.
 The Community Infrastructure Levy is a planning charge, introduced by the Planning Act 2008 as a tool for local authorities in England and Wales to help deliver infrastructure to support the development of their area.
-Development may be liable for a charge under the Community Infrastructure Levy (CIL), if the local planning authority has chosen to set a charge in its area.
-Derbyshire Dales District Council has suspended preparatory work on the Derbyshire Dales Community Infrastructure Levy.
-The financial viability of development across the plan area will be continually monitored and in the event that evidence suggests that the introduction of the Community Infrastructure Levy will not have an adverse effect upon economic viability, work will be re-commenced on the introduction of a Derbyshire Dales Community Infrastructure Levy.
-A Developer Contributions Supplementary Planning Document has recently been approved.
+Development may be liable for a charge under the Community Infrastructure Levy (CIL) if the local planning authority has chosen to set a charge in its area.
+Derbyshire Dales District Council has not set a Community Infrastructure Levy.
+Instead, a Developer Contributions Supplementary Planning Document (SPD) has been adopted by the Council.

-Officers will monitor the financial viability of development across the District to determine whether to introduce a Community Infrastructure Levy.
+Officers will periodically monitor the financial viability of development across the District and the Developer Contributions SPD.